CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **1. CAVE ENTRANCE**

-Whether the characters are following Gundren's map or have received directions to Wave Echo Cave from another source, their initial approach leads them to a narrow tunnel concealed within the Sword Mountain foothills.
+Whether the characters are following Burrowbard's map or have received directions to Wave Echo Cave from another source, their initial approach leads them to a narrow tunnel concealed within the Sword Mountain foothills.

 ```
 The entrance tunnel opens into a large cavern supported by a natural rock pillar and containing three stalagmites.
 Behind the rock column in the western part of the cave are three bedrolls and an assortment of everyday supplies such as sacks of flour, bags of salt, casks of salted meat, lanterns, flasks of lamp oil, pickaxes, shovels, and other equipment.
-Amidst these supplies lies the body of a deceased dwarf miner, who has been lifeless for at least a week.
+Amidst these supplies lies the body of a deceased molekin miner, who has been lifeless for at least a week.

 The northeastern section of the cavern has collapsed, creating a ten-foot-wide, twenty-foot-deep pit.
 A sturdy hemp rope is tethered around a nearby stalagmite, hanging down the side of the pit.
 At the pit's base, a rough-hewn tunnel stretches northwest and east.
 ```

-This area used to serve as the campsite for the Rockseeker brothers.
-The deceased dwarf is Tharden, Gundren's brother, who was killed by the Black Spider.
-Gundren's other brother, Nundro, was also here and is now a prisoner of the Black Spider in area 20.
+This area used to serve as the campsite for the Stoneseeker brothers.
+The deceased molekin is Tharden, Burrowbard's brother, who was killed by the Black Spider.
+Burrowbard's other brother, Nundro, was also here and is now a prisoner of the Black Spider in area 20.
 While the dwarves' supplies may be potentially useful, they aren't particularly valuable.

 ***Open Pit.*** Climbing up or down the pit's wall without a rope necessitates a successful DC 15 Strength (Athletics) check.
 A character who fails this check by a margin of 5 or more will fall, taking 1d6 bludgeoning damage per 10 feet fallen and ending up prone at the pit's bottom.
 The tunnel at the pit's base leads northwest towards area 2 and east towards area 3.